solidjs/solid-start/docs/api/useSearchParams.md

 ### Rendering based on search params

 Search params can be a powerful way of controlling the UI.
 For example, you can use them to control the sorting of a list of items, or to filter the items based on some criteria.
-What this enables is that you can share that URL and the other person will be able see the same UI as you without configuring anything themselves.
+What this enables is that you can share that URL and the other person will be able to see the same UI as you without configuring anything themselves.
 It also enables you to use the browser's back/forward buttons to navigate between different states of the UI.

 To read the current `URLSearchParams`, call `useSearchParams()` inside a component.
 The first item in the tuple with be a reactive object with the search params from the current location.
 You can access them in a listening scope to react to changes.